 Sprint, based in Overland Park, Kansas, is getting an influx of cash from Softbank, giving it more money to make deals.
 Softbank wouldn’t agree to a bid above $2.97 a share, people familiar with the negotiations said last week.

-Today’s agreement (S) gives Clearwire an enterprise value of approximately $10 billion, including net debt and spectrum lease obligations of $5.5 billion, according to the statement.
+Today’s agreement (S:US) gives Clearwire an enterprise value of approximately $10 billion, including net debt and spectrum lease obligations of $5.5 billion, according to the statement.

 In connection with the deal, Sprint agreed to provide as much as $800 million of additional financing in the form of exchangeable notes.